 Writing essays, reports and dissertations can be challenging, especially if you've not done a lot of it, or if English isn't your first language.
 You can call into the library or book an appointment with a Learning and Teaching Librarian, Learning and Teaching Adviser, or a Student Mentor.
 We also offer workshops during term time where you'll get the chance to find out more about writing, and get the chance to ask questions and try out some new techniques.

 A surprising number of subjects need you to have a knowledge of mathematics, such as Psychology, Economics, and Chemistry.
 You can book an appointment with a Maths and Stats Tutor, or a Student Mentor.
-We also run some maths related workshops during term time.
+We also run some maths related workshops, including various software packages such as SPSS and Minitab, during term time.

 We also have plenty of useful information, including guides and online tutorials, all of which can be found via the NOW Help link at the top of the NOW homepage.